KISS/demo_restful_web_service/README.md

 # Demo RESTful Web Service using Node, Docker, JSON

-This is a REST API created for a CS 612 assignment.
+A demo REST API created as part of my "Concepts and Structures in Internet Computing" coursework.

+JSON is used as the data model.

 ## Data Model: